Pandora (computer): History

 As of September 3, 2012, 4600 units had been shipped and 400 early supporters were still waiting to receive a console, as these pre-orders are only fulfilled when sales to new customers are made.
 Since June 2012, a new 1 GHz model has been made available in limited amounts during the summer 2012.
 Due to the shortage of previous 600 MHz chips, this new model has become the de facto standard in 2013.

 In March 2013, the pre-order queue of the German OpenPandora GmbH company (owned by Michael Mrozek aka EvilDragon) was finally cleared.
 The remaining pre-order queue of the UK OpenPandora Ltd. company (owned by Craig Rothwell) turned out to be significantly larger than originally reported, and the UK company has requested to be struck off.
 This means that the original pre-orderers at the UK company are unlikely to ever get their unit from the UK company.
 Also because of this, buyers have lost their money.
 Although there is no legal connection between the two companies, the German OpenPandora GmbH company is trying to help those UK customers by offering them significant discounts (if they decide to buy a unit from the German company instead of waiting for the UK company) and by organizing community donations to get them peer-funded units.

 As of December 2, 2013, about 6000 units have been shipped.
-On November 19, 2013, it was announced that the production of the final Pandora batch has been started.
-About 7500 Pandoras have been made and sold altogether between 2010 and 2014, with further production made impossible due to shortage of WiFi chips.
+On November 19, 2013, it was announced that production of the final Pandora batch had begun.
+About 7500 Pandoras have been made and sold altogether between 2010 and 2014, with further production made impossible due to shortage of Wi-Fi chips.

-In 2014 the OpenPandora project opened the hardware design files to the community, making the OpenPandora a kind of open source hardware.
+In 2014, the OpenPandora project opened the hardware design files to the community, making the OpenPandora a type of open source hardware.

-Speculation and discussion about a successor to the Pandora has started on the OpenPandora boards.
-Features and a demo prototype were announced at FOSDEM 2014; the project is called DragonBox Pyra.
+Speculation and discussion about a successor to the Pandora began on the OpenPandora boards.
+Features and a demo prototype were announced at FOSDEM 2014.
+The project is named DragonBox Pyra.